sagemath/more-sagemath-tutorials/index.rst

 For the convenience of the reader, the index below also includes links to some of the latter.

-Some documents are related to special events (workshops, courses, :ref:`talks`).
+Some documents are related to special events: :ref:`talks`.

 Introduction to Sage
 ====================